Willy8m/TFG-Single-Pixel-Imaging/README.md

 - **06_Filtering**: FFT filter used to enhance the reconstruction's imaged objects.
 - **whdynamic**: Generator of WH matrices, it outputs one matrix at a time, and iterates for an entire set of walsh-hadamard matrices.
 It was based on code from Credit: Libe López Arandia.

+## Final report

+_**Abstract**_ Single-pixel cameras use a single light sensor, combined with a projection of illumination patterns, to scan an object and reconstruct an image.
+In this report, the effect of the position of the illumination system is studied, and a novel method for medical imaging is proposed using single-pixel imaging.